getsitecontrol/wordpress-plugin/readme.txt

 == Description ==

-Getsitecontrol is your go-to WordPress popup plugin for any type of website popups.
+Getsitecontrol is your go-to **WordPress popup plugin** for any type of website popups.
 Whether you need subscribers, sales, customers or survey responses, popups will help you boost website conversion rates.
 Easily create an email subscription popup, a contact form, a survey & poll, or a promotional popup for your website.
 Add exit-intent popups, floating notification bars, and slide-ins to deliver your calls-to-action.

+== What are WordPress popups for? ==

 • Boost sales
 • Grow your mailing list